-However, the latest review by the IfATE looks set to introduce more flexibility for including mandated qualifications in level 6 and 7 apprenticeships, although the conclusions are yet to be published.
+However, the latest review by the IfATE looks set to introduce more flexibility for including mandated qualifications in level 6 and 7 apprenticeships.
+The conclusions are yet to be published.

 Download a copy of the white paper for free here: https://www.aptem.co.uk/download-degree-apprenticeships-whitepaper/

 “We are delighted to publish this white paper for our many customers in the university sector and the wider HE community.
 We recognise the reservations some have expressed about growth at level 6 and 7 apprenticeships and declining starts at level 2 and 3.
 However, we do not believe the sector should have to choose between intermediate and higher apprenticeships.